-The project governance structure needs to be determined at the very beginning of an internal investigation.
-Key for the success of a voluntary internal investigation is that, at the top, a steering committee composed of persons with the necessary influence in the company supports and supervises the project.
-The steering committee should establish and supervise the project management team, consisting of both internal (and, depending on the individual circumstances, also external) personnel with adequate knowledge, expertise and independence who closely manage the project on a day-to-day basis.
+The project governance structure must be determined at the very beginning of an internal investigation.
+It is key for the success of a voluntary internal investigation that, at the top, a steering committee composed of persons with the necessary influence in the company supports and supervises the project.
+The steering committee should establish and supervise the project management team comprising both internal and, depending on the individual circumstances, external personnel with adequate knowledge, expertise and independence who closely manage the project on a day-to-day basis.
 A project office may provide administrative support both to the steering committee and to the project management.

-The governance structure also needs to be carefully formalised to provide best protection for Swiss and foreign legal and work product privilege.
+The governance structure must also be carefully formalised to provide best protection for Swiss and foreign legal and work product privilege.